All Products

 client_key_password_from_file_path=#your client key private key password file path#

-# The path to the client key file.
+# The path to the ClientKey file.

 client_key_private_key_path=#your client key private key file path#

-## The region of the KMS instance.
+## The region of the associated KMS service.

 cache_client_region_id=[{"regionId":"#regionId#"}]